Protest Audit Results

 Option 1: Reconciliation Conference

-During the field audit, contested assessments can be disputed by requesting a reconciliation conference.
-This is an informal meeting with the auditor supervisor and their manager to discuss and attempt to resolve disagreements.
+Dispute contested assessments by requesting a reconciliation conference during the field audit.
+This conference is an informal meeting with the auditor supervisor and their manager to discuss and resolve disagreements.
 This meeting, if well prepared for, can often result in a favorable outcome.

 Option 2: Independent Audit Review Conference (IARC)